 Grease.
 Say Anything.
 Titanic.
 The Notebook.
 At first glance the images in Queer Movie Stills look just like brightly colored renderings of iconic moments from popular cinema romances of the last four decades.

 Yet a closer look reveals that the John Cusack look-alike holding a stereo is actually a pink-haired woman.
 The figures standing on the ship's prow are both female -- and “John Travolta” is a girl.

-The work of San Francisco artist and fashion designer Crystal Vielula, this exuberant series currently on display in the city’s Castro neighborhood plays with popular culture’s quintessential romance scenes -- transforming them into queer love stories.
+The work of San Francisco artist and fashion designer Crystal Vielula, this exuberant series that exhibited in the city’s Castro neighborhood earlier this year plays with popular culture’s quintessential romance scenes -- transforming them into queer love stories.
 “Because it’s hard to find representation of happy queer love in popular media,” Vielula says, “we need to create them in our own imaginations.”